 The building which housed the Theatine Monastery near the Church is currently the setting for Diocesan Pastoral Centre.
 In the grounds of the Church are the remains of the doorway that once was the entrance to an Islamic palace belonging to Adil Shah, the ruler of Goa before the Portuguese took control.

-The St. Cajetan’s Church is a beautiful work of architecture and is a must-visit heritage site for one and all.
+The St. Cajetan’s Church in Old Goa is a beautiful work of architecture and is a must-visit heritage site for one and all.